 As you can see, Sedov's assumption is not far from truth, although he could not determine the exact ethnicity of the mentioned Iranian population.
 Found in our study some Kurdish-Slavic matches complement a previously received answer to this question, explaining the real origin of some Slavic words.
 For example, it is considered that the word gonchar "a potter, thrower" has the same origin as words garnets, gorshok "a pot", gorn "forge", but Kurd gunç "clay pot" is phonetically near.
 Etymologically dark Slav *čeljad' “servants, family, young people, women” can be derived from Kurd çelî 1. "a child", 2. "a clan" with the Slavic suffix of plural –d’.
 If Eng child also belongs to this root, then we can speak of its Thracian origin (Alb çilimi “a child”).
 Also the origin of the Slav *rak “a cancer” is unclear.
 Its origin can be linked to a Kurd req 1. "a cancer" 2. "hard, hard".
 M. Fasmer displays Rus., Ukr. vishnia “a cherry” and other similar Slavic words from MHG wîhsel “a sweet cherry”, but Kurd fişne "a cherry" looks more like phonetically, so the culture of this fruit with its name could be borrowed by the Slavs from the Ancient Kurds.
 Although in this case, the issue is complicated by the fact that such words are present in Turkish and Greek.

-In Transnistria, exactly where the ancient settlement of Kurds were located, local Ukrainian dialects have words corresponded to matches in the Kurdish language:
+In Transnistria, exactly where the ancient settlement of Kurds were located, local Ukrainian dialects have words corresponded to words in the Kurdish language:

 Kurd berd "a stone" – Ukr. berdo "a rock, hill";